MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

     MultiplyI(LittleEndian(factor1), LittleEndian(factor2), LittleEndian(product));
 }
 ```

 ### Estimate the quantum algorithm

-In order to estimate an operation using the Azure Quantum Resource Estimator target, it can't take any input arguments, and must have a `Unit` return value.
-You can create a new instance for a specific bitwidth, for example 8 in this case.
+In order to estimate an operation using the  Resource Estimator, the operation can't take any input arguments, and must have a `Unit` return value.
+You can create a new instance for a specific bitwidth, for example `8` in this case.

 ```python
 %%qsharp